bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise2.md

     3. Click the `Add diagnostic setting` link and you will be prompted to supply a `Diagnostic setting name`, a selection of what Logs/Metrics should be collected, and the destination for said Logs/Metrics.
     <!---ALEX:$SCREENSHOT--->

-    4. We only require the `StorageRead` logs and want them being send to our `Log Analytics workspace`.
-For the name, `Log-StorageRead-LogAnalytics` should suffice.
+    4. We select all logs and metrics, and want them being send to our `Log Analytics workspace`.
+For the name, `AllEvents-LogAnalytics` should suffice.
 After pressing the `Save` button on the upper left corner you will be brought back to the Diagnostic settings view showing that we successfully configured our log collection.
     <!---ALEX:$SCREENSHOT--->

 ## Conclusion

-You are now logging and forwarding all read events for this particular blob.
+You are now logging and forwarding all events for this particular blob storage.
 In the next exercise, you will verify that the log and forwarding is working by accessing the honey file.